walidelkhatib/jira-codecommit-rovo-power/README.md

 ### Key Features

-- **Fully Autonomous Workflows** - If MCP tools are trusted, just provide a trigger phrase and Kiro handles everything end-to-end
+- **Fully Autonomous Workflows** - If MCP tools are trusted, Kiro handles everything end-to-end

-- **Automatic Jira Integration** - Adds "kiro" label and comments on all tickets for tracking and analytics (use JQL: `labels = kiro`)
+- **Automatic Jira Integration** - Adds "kiro" label and comments on all tickets for tracking and analytics

-- **Direct CodeCommit Integration** - Creates PRs, posts review comments, and manages branches using AWS MCP
+- **Direct CodeCommit Integration** - Creates PRs, posts review comments, and manages branches

 - **Complete Audit Trail** - All actions tracked in both Jira and CodeCommit with clear timestamps